Leland41/Elk-Stack-Project/README.md

 * Install docker.io: Installs the docker engine, used for running containers.
 * Install python3-pip: Installs the Python 3 version of pip.
 Pip is a package manager tool of python that allows users to install additional packages that aren’t part of a         standard library.
 * Install docker module: Installs any necessary docker modules necessary for the Elk docker container to operate.
-* Use more memory: Configures the Elk VM to use more memory.
-The Elk container's must be configured to use "vm.max_map_count=262144", due to the low memory setting from when the   machine was created.
+* Use more memory: Configures the Elk Season virtual machine to use more memory.
+The Elk container cannot operate without increasing the memory.
   * Specific configuration to increase memory:
     *    Use shell module
          name: Increase virtual memory on restart